intuit/gqlex/src/main/java/com/intuit/gqlex/gxpath/readme.md

 # What is gqlXPath?
 A unique path selection solution for GraphQL document.

-gqlXPath can be used to navigate through elements in **GraphQl** with the assist of eXtendGql Browser for specific **GraphQl** node.
+gqlXPath can be used to navigate through elements in **GraphQl** with the assist of gqlx Browser for specific **GraphQl** node.

 ## gqlXPath